 You can use the adjusted seasonal installment method only if your base period percentage for any six consecutive months is 70% or more.
 When the base period percentage is 70% or more, you may also use the adjusted seasonal installment method for MTA surcharge purposes.
 The base period percentage for any period of six consecutive months is the average of the three percentages computed by dividing ENI, for the corresponding six consecutive month period in each of the three preceding tax years, by the total ENI for each of the three preceding tax years.
-Note that, for purposes of computing the base period percentage, in lieu of ENI, you must use one of the bases set forth in Item 1 under Who must file, when such other base is the highest tax base, before credits, for the tax year for which the penalty is being computed.
+Note that, for purposes of computing the base period percentage, in lieu of ENI, you must use one of the tax bases set forth in Item 1 under Who must file, when such other base is the highest tax base, before credits, for the tax year for which the penalty is being computed.
 Compute the base period percentage using the 6-month period in which you normally receive the largest part of your taxable income.

-Example: An amusement park with a 2011 calendar tax year receives the largest part of its ENI during the 6-month period from May through October.
-To compute its base period percentage for this 6-month period in 2011, the amusement park figures its ENI for each May through October period in 2008, 2009, and 2010.
+Example: An amusement park with a 2012 calendar tax year receives the largest part of its ENI during the 6-month period from May through October.
+To compute its base period percentage for this 6-month period in 2012, the amusement park figures its ENI for each May through October period in 2009, 2010, and 2011.
 It then divides the ENI for each May through October period by the total ENI for that particular tax year.
-Assume the resulting percentages are: 69% for May through October 2008, 74% for May through October 2010.
+Assume the resulting percentages are: 69% for May through October 2009, 74% for May through October 2010, and 67% for May through October 2011.
 Because the average of 69%, 74%, and 67% is 70%, the base period percentage for May through October is 70%.
 Therefore the amusement park qualifies for the adjusted seasonal installment method.